home-assistant/home-assistant.io/source/_integrations/nest.markdown

 # Legacy Works With Nest API

-This section contains instructions for the Legacy [Works with Nest](https://developers.nest.com/) API, which is no longer accepting new users.
-However, the documentation is still here below for existing users.
+This section contains instructions for the Legacy [Works with Nest](https://developers.nest.com/) API.

 <div class='note warning'>
 New users are not currently able to set up a Works With Nest Developer account.
 The documentation is preserved here for existing users of the API.